-Susan Witt, LCSW has a Master of Social Work degree from Virginia Commonwealth University and has been licensed as a clinical social worker since 1988.
-Susan has worked in a variety of hospital and agency settings prior to joining Comprehensive Counseling Services in 1989.
-Susan has owned this practice for many years and is President & CEO.
-Susan often has Sullivan and Duncan serve as her co-therapists.
-They provide a calming prescence and enjoy treats and belly rubs!!
-Sullivan and Duncan have both earned their AKC Canine Good Citizen Certifications.
+I have a Masters of Social Work degree from Virginia Commonwealth University and have been licensed as a clinical social worker since 1988.
+I worked in a variety of hospital and agency settings prior to joining Comprehensive Counseling Services in 1989.

-Susan has clinical expertise in providing diagnostic and treatment services to children, adolescents, adults, and families presenting with a wide variety of difficulties.
-Susan has extensive training and experience in treating children and adults with mood and anxiety disorders, Attention Deficit Hyperactivity Disorder, trauma issues stemming from childhood sexual or physical abuse/neglect, separation/ divorce and co-parenting difficulties, women’s issues, and chronic pain management issues.
-Susan has been trained in the Collaborative Divorce Process since 2008.
-Susan’s approach to therapy is to combine insight-oriented and cognitive behavioral therapy techniques with practical problem-solving strategies.
+I have clinical expertise in providing diagnostic and treatment services to children, adolescents, adults, and families.
+I have extensive training and experience in treating children and adults with mood and anxiety disorders, ADHD, trauma issues stemming from childhood sexual or physical abuse/neglect, separation/ divorce and co-parenting difficulties, women’s issues, and chronic pain management issues.
+I have been trained in the Collaborative Divorce Process since 2008.
+I practice using strength based, person centered , trauma informed modalities.
+My goal is to help folks overcome life challenges and embrace their full potential.

 Offering specialized services and help to Separated and Divorcing Couples and their Families: